Le Cordon Bleu College of Culinary Arts-Portland

 Save Image

 In 2017, 11 more women than men received degrees from Le Cordon Bleu College of Culinary Arts-Portland.
 The most common race/ethnicity group of degree recipients at Le Cordon Bleu College of Culinary Arts-Portland is white (27 degrees awarded).
-There were 5.4 times more white recipients than the next closest race/ethnicity group, asian (5 degrees).
+There were 5.4 times more white recipients than the next closest race/ethnicity group, hispanic or latino (5 degrees).

 The most common Associates Degree concentration at Le Cordon Bleu College of Culinary Arts-Portland is Culinary Arts & Chef Training (36 degrees awarded), followed by Baking & Pastry Arts (27 degrees).